gkrein/gkrein.github.io/research.md

 My research focuses on **theoretical physics**, especially in the area of **Quantum Chromodynamics (QCD)**, the theory of the strong interactions.
 I am particularly interested in:

 - **Confinement of quarks and gluons**: understanding the mechanisms responsible for these degrees of freedom to be permanently bound into hadrons.
-- **Dynamical hadron mass generation**: how the trace anomaly and topopological gluon configurations in the QCD vacuum which massless quarks acquire effective masses.
+- **Dynamical mass generation**: how topopological gluon configurations in the QCD vacuum which massless gluon and essentially massless quarks acquire effective masses.
 - **Properties of QCD matter**: equilibrium and nonequilibrium properties of matter under extreme conditions (high temperature, high density, strong magnetic fields).
-- **Quantum information science**:
+- **Quantum information science**: entanglement in quantum fuled theories with particular interest in QCD, simulation of lattice gauge theories on quantum hardware.

 ---